 The GCF is committed to 'balance' spending between mitigation and adaptation.
 In 2014, the Board approved an allocation framework which clarified that the GCF is to spend 50% of its funding on adaptation, of which 50% is to be spent in LDCs, SIDs and African states.
 Allocations are to be tracked in grant equivalents.
 While there is no maximum allocation cap for individual countries, the Board has stressed the need for geographic balance (see the 2014 CFF 11 for further details on the GCF allocation approach).

-After the 27th GCF Board meeting, the portfolio of 159 approved and active projects and programmes reflected an allocation in grant equivalent terms of 50% (USD 3.6 billion) dedicated to mitigation projects and 50% (USD 3.6 billion) dedicated to adaptation projects and programmes.
-Cross-cutting projects and programmes (USD 2.160 billion) accounted for 30% of the total, disaggregated into 15% attributed each to mitigation and adaptation (USD 1.080 billion).
-In nominal terms, the picture for the portfolio of 159 projects and programmes looks quite different.
-Of the USD 7.2 billion in funding approved, 45% (USD 3.240 billion) is for mitigation, 23% is for adaptation (USD 1.656 billion) and 32% (USD 2.304 billion) is for crosscutting issues (although the criteria the Secretariat uses for allocating funding under cross-cutting proposals to either adaptation or mitigation and for calculation of the overall balance remains unclear).
-If the cross-cutting share is disaggregated and attributed towards mitigation and adaptation respectively, then mitigation receives 64% (USD 4.608 billion) of approved GCF funding in nominal terms versus 36% (USD 2.592 billion) for adaptation (see Figure 1).
-Thus, over the past year, the imbalance in the portfolio has shifted further towards mitigation.
-Despite calls by the IEU in its forward-looking performance review to increase the share of adaptation by striving towards a balanced allocation in nominal terms for GCF-1, contributors and the Secretariat have committed only to maintain the efforts towards balance in grant equivalent terms, which was also confirmed by the Board at its 27th meeting as a goal under the now approved updated strategic plan for GCF-1.
+After the 30th GCF Board meeting, the portfolio of 190 approved and active projects and programmes reflected an allocation in grant equivalent terms of 52% (USD 3.3 billion) dedicated to mitigation projects and 48% (USD 3.1 billion) dedicated to adaptation projects and programmes.
+In nominal terms, the picture for the portfolio of 190 projects and programmes (with 82 devoted to adaptation, 60 focused on mitigated and 48 classified as cross-cutting combining elements of both) looks quite different.
+Of the USD 10 billion in funding approved, 62% (USD 6.3 billion) is for mitigation and 38% is for adaptation (USD 3.8 billion).
+Integrated in these amounts is the funding approved for the growing number of crosscutting proposals (although the criteria the Secretariat uses for allocating funding under cross-cutting proposals to either adaptation or mitigation and for calculation of the overall balance remains unclear).
+Thus, over the past years, the imbalance in the portfolio has stayed in favour of mitigation, reflecting also the fact that most adaptation measures approved by the GCF Board are relatively small, single-country projects.
+Despite calls by the IEU in its forward-looking performance review to increase the share of adaptation by striving towards a balanced allocation in nominal terms for GCF-1, contributors and the Secretariat have committed only to maintain the efforts towards balance in grant equivalent terms, which was also confirmed by the Board at its 27th meeting as a goal under the updated strategic plan for GCF-1.

-The regional distribution in nominal terms shows 38% (USD 2.714 billion) for Africa, 36% (USD 2.588 billion) for Asia Pacific, 21% (USD 1.539 billion) for Latin America and the Caribbean, and only 5% (USD 388 million) for Eastern Europe.
-Some 101 projects and programmes target SIDS, LDCs and African states either wholly or partly, accounting for 56% (USD 4 billion) of the allocations so far, while 44% (USD 3.2 billion) of approved GCF funding goes to all other developing countries.
+The regional distribution in nominal terms shows 37% (USD 3.690 billion) for Africa, 35% (USD 3.478 billion) for Asia Pacific, 24% (USD 2.469 billion) for Latin America and the Caribbean, and only 4% (USD 407 million) for Eastern Europe.
+Some 125 projects and programmes target SIDS, LDCs and African states either wholly or partly.
+Vulnerable countries received 62% (USD 2.3 billion) of the GCF's approved adaptation funding in nominal terms and 66% (USD 2.0 billion) in grant equivalent terms and thus significantly above the targeted floor of 50% of the allocated adaptation funding (see Figure 1).